Guidance for Complainants

 Advisors (Title IX)

 If your complaint is being resolved under Title IX, you have the right to choose an Advisor to be present at the hearing.
 If you do not have an Advisor available to you, UMKC will provide, without fee or charge, an Advisor of the University’s choice to conduct questioning on your behalf.
 You may not require that the assigned Advisor have specific qualifications, such as being an attorney.
 You must have an Advisor for any hearing under Title IX.
-For more information, visit Advisors (link).
+For more information, visit Advisors.

 STEP 6: You should decide whether you would like to request an informal resolution to your complaint.

-STEP 7: If you do not wish to attempt an informal resolution and are planning to participate in the investigation, you have the option of contacting your witnesses to let them know you’ll be sharing their name and contact information with our team.
+STEP 7: If you do not wish to attempt an informal resolution and are planning to participate in the investigation, you may wish to contact your witnesses to let them know you’ll be sharing their name and contact information with our team.

 If you do choose to reach out to your witnesses, we encourage you to provide them with the links below for their review.

-What Are My Rights? (link)
+What Are My Rights?

-FAQs for Witnesses (link)
+FAQs for Witnesses

-STEP 8: If you have concerns about the possibility of disciplinary action being taken against you or others for minor student conduct violations that may have occurred around the same time as the conduct you allege was a policy violation, you should share this concern with the investigator or Title IX Coordinator/Equity Officer so our team can consider whether amnesty is appropriate.
+STEP 8: Address any concerns about possible disciplinary action for minor student conduct violations that may have occurred around the same time so our team can consider whether amnesty is appropriate.

 The health and safety of every student at the University is a top priority of UMKC.
-With that in mind, and with the intent to encourage students to participate in the complaint resolution process, students, including Complainants, Respondents, and witnesses, may be granted amnesty from disciplinary action under 200.010 Standard of Conduct (link) for minor student conduct violations at the discretion of the Title IX Coordinator/Equity Officer.
-For more information, contact UMKC’s Title IX Coordinator/Equity Officer (link).
+With that in mind, and with the intent to encourage students to participate in the complaint resolution process, students, including Complainants, Respondents, and witnesses, may be granted amnesty from disciplinary action under 200.010 Standard of Conduct for minor student conduct violations at the discretion of the Title IX Coordinator/Equity Officer.
+For more information, contact UMKC’s Title IX Coordinator/Equity Officer.

 STEP 9: You will be interviewed by an investigator from our team at least once and should come prepared.